multiscaleflowx/multiscaleflowx.github.io/_contribution-guide/format.md

 ## Team

 Each team member should have a markdown file in [`team/_posts/`](https://github.com/multiscaleflowx/multiscaleflowx.github.io/tree/master/team/_posts).
 File names are a fixed date followed by last and first name, like [`2020-01-01-datta-saikat.md`](https://github.com/multiscaleflowx/multiscaleflowx.github.io/blob/master/team/_posts/2020-01-01-datta-saikat.md).
 For the time being, we're using the convention that all PDRAs have the date `2020-01-01`, while PhDs have the date `2020-06-01`, respectively.
-The relevant markdown file looks like this:
+To generate this [team member's webpage](/team/datta-saikat), for example, the relevant markdown file looks like this:

 ```
 ---